 Correlating measured forces and accelerations

-Various measured forces and accelerations are correlated to gain confidence in the measurements to then compare with analysis predictions in Chapter 5.
+Various measured forces and accelerations are correlated to gain confidence in the measurements for comparison with analysis predictions in Chapter 5.

 Consider the free body diagram in Figure 4-7.
 The dimensions used in this free body diagram are summarized in Table 4-5.
-The equilibrium equations are
+The equilibrium equations are: